rickardlindberg/rickardlindberg.me/writing/agdpp-score-as-text/index.markdown

 </p>

-I find it tedious to count them when my son wants to know the score, and I think he also expressed that he wanted to have the score as a number in the upper right corner.
+I find it tedious to count them when my son wants to know the score, and I think he also expressed that he wants to have the score as a number in the upper right corner.

 That's what we will work on in this episode.
 The end result will look like